 Writing for the Wrong Reasons

 Writers are told to write about anything, anytime, as much as possible.
 This is great advice…to a point.
 What happens, though, when a writer’s intentions become skewed?
 Certain motivations and situations can lead them down the wrong path and actually inhibit their writing.
-Below are five scenarios that writers should try to avoid.
+Below are five ways to avoid writing for the wrong reasons.

-When I first started writing professionally, I joined a few blogging sites in order to try to earn some money during the summer in between semesters in college.
-I’ve had my eye on a writing career ever since I was five years old.
-However, this summer, I really wanted to see some return for the words that I typically just scribbled into my notebook and showed to a few friends and relatives.
-I thought that writing news blogs could really help to satisfy this need to earn some cash.
-Instead, I should have used the time to develop my professional writing skills and produce quality work that I could be proud of.
+When I first started writing professionally, I joined a few blogging sites in order to try to earn some money between semesters of college during the summer.
+I’ve had my eye on a writing career ever since I was a kid.
+However, this particular summer, I really wanted to see some return for the words that I typically just scribbled into my notebook and showed to a few people.

-Not having learned my lesson, the second blog I joined, Suite 101, was more of the same.
-This site paid their writers based on how well the site did each month.
-They also had a small, 300 word minimum blog, and I chose topics that were so limited in their content that I would struggle to hit the 300 word mark, something I have never encountered in my HubPages articles.
 The few people who commented on my pieces would accuse me of being too factual and boring in my writing, spouting fact after fact like a school report, and they were right.
-I was just looking to publish as many articles as I could before school began.
-When I realized that I could not meet the minimum 10 article quota once school started up again, I sent in my resignation, and I was not sad to see that job go.
-I learned nothing writing-wise from these two blogging experiences besides to never let money fuel your desire to write.
+I was just looking to publish as many articles as I could in order to make as much money as possible.
+I learned nothing from these two blogging experiences besides to never let money fuel your desire to write.

 Writing for Fame

 I cannot personally speak for this motivation.
 I am not famous.
-I will probably never be famous, and that suits me fine.
+I will probably never be famous.
 Maybe writers looking for fame are confusing celebrity for admiration.
-I’m sure that Stephen King loves to be told how much his books mean to his fans, but I doubt he appreciates the occasional stalker who lurks out his bedroom window.
+I’m sure that Stephen King loves to be told how much his books mean to his fans, but I doubt he appreciates the occasional stalker who lurks outside his home.

 Writing Because You Think You Have To